placrosse/kodo/docs/source/misc.rst

 =====
 On this page we collect miscellaneous information about the Kodo project.

-Using Kodo for your research
+Using Kodo for Your Research
 ----------------------------
 One of initial reasons for building Kodo was to make a tool for doing research into erasure correcting codes, with a specific focus on network